About

 I am a Swiss writer, educator, and award-winning theoretical physicist living between Zurich and London.
 As the youngest co-organiser of The Original Writers of London, I created and host the monthly Peerclass, a grassroots twist on the traditional writing masterclass.

+My physics research seeks to unite the largest and smallest scales in our universe, not unlike my writing.
 When not dissecting sentences or equations, I train in classical ballet.
 I am fond of frosty weather and my far-from-frosty writing family.

 Get in touch